nahiyan/neurolution/readme.md

 - **assets** - Contains all the sprites and resources associated with the simulation.
 - **src**
     - **libs**
         - **common** - Contains scripts required by other libs.
         - **neural_network** - Represents the entire neural network associated stuff, including evolution.
         - **phaser** - Everything related to the game engine's (Phaser 3) preload, setup, creation, update, etc.
         - **simulation** - Holds code related to the simulation, such as the car, road tracks, etc.

 - **static**
-	- **js** - All the JavaScript scripts, such as that generated after compiling all the TypeScript files, and external libraries such as Box2D.
+    - **js** - All the JavaScript scripts, such as those generated after compiling all the TypeScript files, and external libraries such as Box2D.

 - *index.js* - A node.js script which simply serves *index.html* in a server.
 - *index.html* - Webpage where the entire simulation is hosted.